On working meeting between Alexey Miller and Paolo Scaroni

 In November 2006 Gazprom and Eni entered into the Strategic Partnership Agreement providing Gazprom with the opportunity to directly supply Russian gas to the Italian market starting from 2007.
 Gas supply volumes will be gradually increased to 3 billion cubic meters per annum by 2010.
 Under the Agreement the existing contracts for Russian gas supplies to Italy have been extended till 2035.

 On June 23, 2007 Gazprom and Eni signed the Memorandum of Understanding for the South Stream project execution.
 The Memorandum sets the directions of cooperation between the two companies in the South Stream engineering, financing, construction and management sectors.

-On May 15, 2009 Gazprom and Eni signed the second Addendum to the Memorandum of Understanding on the South Stream project implementation.
-The Addendum stipulates an increase in the annual throughput capacity of the pipeline’s offshore section to 63 billion cubic meters of gas and regulates the gas marketing issues within the project.
+On May 15, 2009 Gazprom and Eni signed the second Addendum to the Memorandum of Understanding of June 23, 2007 on further steps in implementing the South Stream project.
+The Addendum stipulates an increase in annual throughput capacity of the pipeline’s offshore section from 31 to 63 billion cubic meters of gas and regulates the gas marketing issues within the project.